uthcode/learntosolveit/source/pylons.rst

   servers.
 * Paste Script, WebTest, ScriptType, INITools, Tempita, WaitForIt, WPHP, WSGIFilter, and WSGIProxy are other notable bundles.

+Paste, PasteDeploy, and PasteScript

+Paste comes in three packages for the benefit of framework developers who require only one part of its functionality.
+Pylons uses all three packages for a wide variety of things throughout the framework, but once again, as a Pylons application developer, you won’t normally directly interact with the Paste components yourself.

+Over time, the functionality in the Paste modules has been split up into custom packages.
+For example, the paste.wsgiwrappers module, which provided the pylons.request and pylons.response objects in Pylons 0.9.6, is now replaced by WebOb, which provides the Pylons 0.9.7 versions of those Pylons objects.
+The paste.eval_exception module, which provided the 0.9.6 error handling, is replaced by WebError in Pylons 0.9.7, and even the paste.auth functionality has been built upon and improved in AuthKit, which you’ll learn about in Chapter
+18.

+Despite the gradual shift to separate packages, Pylons still relies on Paste for its configuration files, registry manager, development HTTP server, project template creation, test fixtures, error documents, and more.
+The various parts of Paste are described throughout the book as they are encountered.

 Mako is significantly more powerful than Django, with arbitrary expressions, defs, template inheritance (beyond layouts).